All Episodes

 Isn't that how you overcome the trials and tribulations?

-Hasn't this episode with Hillary and the drive-by media male dominant nominated and Barack Obama confirmed everything you have always thought about the worthlessness of men and the f and how unappreciative they are of all that you have done and how they do nothing but take you for granted.
+Hasn't this episode with Hillary and the drive-by media, male dominant, nominated, and Barack Obama confirmed everything you have always thought about the worthlessness of men and how unappreciative they are of all that you have done and how they do nothing but take you for granted?

 When it comes down to it, ladies, liberal men are going to take care of themselves first.

-And when it doesn't work out for you, I'm gonna blame it on you.
+And when it doesn't work out for you, they're going to blame it on you.

 What are they going to call you?